-Just as computers come in different flavours, like Windows PCs and Apple Mac, tablets also come in different flavours.
+Just as computers come in different flavours, like Windows PCs and Macintosh, tablets also come in different flavours.

 The main difference is in what is called the operating system.
-The operating system is the core software that controls the tablet.
-Windows is a computer operating system, so is Mac OS.
+The operating system is the base software that controls the tablet.
+Windows is an operating system, so is Mac OSX.

-Tablets typically use either Tablet OS or iOS (on the Apple iPad) or Android (on tablets by most other manufacturers). iOS and Android are also used on most smartphones.
+Tablets typically use either iOS (on the Apple iPad) or Android (on tablets by most other manufacturers).
+A handful of tablets run Windows, but these are rare. iOS and Android are also used on most smartphones.

 iOS and Android are very similar in terms of how you use them.
-Typically, the main screen has a heap of icons, and each icon starts a different app.
+Typically, the main screen has a heap of icons, and each icon starts a different application.